 Have You not made a hedge around him, around his household, and around all that he has on every side?

 The test is not because of Job's transgression but as a test to draw out Job's faith in an innocent suffering savior who would later redeem all who would come to Him by faith.

 A snake represents the Hebrew letter "tet" (ט).
-It also refers to something coiled and can be associated with the concept of "good."
+It also refers to something coiled and associated with the concept of "good."
 Relatedly, "tet" is the first letter of the Hebrew word for good.
 You might be wondering what could, possibly, be "good" about a snake.
 The snake has the unique ability to distinguish its environment with its tongue.

 Distinguishing, as a snake does, encompasses a characteristic of God in agreement with its ability to judge.

 Distinguishing is predominantly what a judge does.
 He distinguishes between good and evil and issues the reward for good or bad.